trinodb/trino.io/development/process.md

   <div class="col-md-12">
 <div markdown="1" class="leftcol widecol process">

+The Trino project succeeds with your help and contributions.
+Find details on how to contribute, how maintainers assist, and more related information in the following sections:

+## Contribution process

 This is the process we suggest for contributions.
 This process is designed to reduce the burden on project reviewers, impact on other contributors, and to